In the short term, Affirm likely does not impact your credit score, but Affirm can affect your credit score over time. Here’s how.

 What I really don’t like about Affirm is that you can wind up with several of these mini loans (especially if you start using other buy now pay later companies in addition to Affirm).
 It makes debt repayment unorganized at best, and in over your head in debt at worst.

 That said, there’s no reason to feel any shame if you’ve tried a company like Affirm.
-And if you have tried Affirm and are ready to get your finances organized and on track once and for all so you can reach debt freedom, grab our FREE guide that will help you get started paying off debt.
+And if you have tried Affirm and are ready to get your finances organized and on track once and for all so you can reach debt freedom, there’s a free app for that!
+Paidback will help you track your debt in one easy to see place and help you discover ways to save.
+You can download it on iOS here.

 IMHO financing options like Affirm should be avoided when possible.
 If you can’t afford to pay for a product in full, that means you can’t afford the product.
 The ideal situation is to save up until you have enough money to afford the product.
 So long as you have enough money to afford the product, you can even pay for it with a credit card, that way you can earn credit card points and rewards for your purchase.